jross365/Invoke-7Zip/.github/README.md

 #### **-BZip2**
 Specifies the creation of a BZIP2 file.

+Note: BZip2 can only compress a single file.

 #### **-SevenZip**
 Specifies the creation of a 7Z file.

 #### **-XZ**
 Specifies the creation of an XZ file.

+Note: XZ can only compress a single file.

 #### **-Tar**
 Specifies the creation of a Tar file.